Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

-As will be shown in Proposition \ref{prop:single_cone_irreducible}, this means that the codomains of the arrows $\rho_{a_1}$, $\rho_{a_2}$ and $\rho_{a_3}$ may be good candidates for being irreducible objects with respect to a triple of the form $(\{0,1\},D,FE_{1}^{\varepsilon})$.
-It is however important to understand that the domains of the arrows of a cone may not be irreducible if there is another cone in the chromology that add more pairs to the recombination congruence so that the previous property is disturbed. \end{example}
+This suggests that the codomains of the arrows $\rho_{1}$, $\rho_{2}$ and $\rho_{3}$ are good candidates for being irreducible objects with respect to a triple of the form $(\{0,1\},D,FE_{1}^{\varepsilon})$.
+This phenomenon will be discussed in Proposition \ref{prop:compare_cone_irreducible} and Remark \ref{rem:single_cone_irreducible}.
+Note that the irreducibility of the domains of the arrows of a cone cannot be determined solely by the shape of its associated arrows and also depends on the other cones of the underlying chromology (see Proposition \ref{prop:compare_cone_irreducible}). \end{example}